faisalp4p/slang-python/README.md

 run a sample SLANG script
 `python main.py samples/disc.sl` #  a script to find discriminant of an equation.

-If you want to learn more about it got to the original project and download documentation.
+If you want to learn more about SLANGFOR.net go to the original project repo and download documentation.